hashdragons/hashdragons.io/protocol.md

 ### Wander
 Wandering allows the hashdragon to be moved to another keeper address, and so be __gifted__ to a new keeper.
-It may also indicate that a hashdragon is waking from hiberation (see below), but not participating in any specific events right now.
+It may also indicate that a hashdragon is waking from hibernation (see below), but not participating in any specific events right now.

 NOTE: The 'wander' transaction also allows the hashdragon to be __rescued__ where the keeper's output was spent with either no `OP_RETURN`, or had an invalid hashdragon event in its `OP_RETURN`.
 Rescue is achieved by adding the transaction hash for the last valid event for that hashdragon as the payload.
-The referenced input _must_ contain the keeper address in the __scriptSig__, and so the transaction will be signature checked to ensure the keeper has not changed.
+The referenced input _must_ contain the keeper address in the __scriptSig__, and so the transaction will be signature-checked to ensure the keeper has not changed.

 ```
 OP_RETURN